-Bond is the debt obligation for the borrower, and it is an asset for the lender.
+A bond is a debt obligation for the borrower and is an asset for the lender.
 Hence the lender is entitled to receive the interest on bonds.
-The interest on bonds is generally known as coupons and paid yearly, half-yearly, quarterly or as decided at the time of issuance of the bond.
-The bond is a negotiable instrument i.e. it can be transferred from one person to another person very easily, but there is a problem with respect to the interest at the time of sale i.e. when the bond is transferred, the interest accrued can also be paid to the seller by the buyer of the bonds.
+The interest on bonds is generally known as coupons and is paid yearly, half-yearly, quarterly, or as decided at the bond issuance.
+The bond is a negotiable instrument, i.e., it can be transferred from one person to another person very quickly, but there is a problem concerning the interest at the time of sale, i.e., when the bond is transferred, the interest accrued can also be paid to the seller by the buyer of the bonds.
 So, interest is calculated at the time of sale of such a bond.
 For example, there is a bond in which interest accrued from April to September will be received in October by the buyer.
 The seller wants to sell the bond in July.
 Hence apart from the bond’s market price, the buyer also has to pay the interest for three months to the seller, which he will receive from the organization in October.

 Accrued Interest vs Regular Interest

 - Acc.
-Int is recognized in the accounts before the actual payment is made whereas regular interest is recorded only after the receipt.
+Int is recognized in the accounts before the payment is made, whereas regular interest is recorded only after the receipt.

 - The payment or receipt cycle of Acc.
-Int is constant and decided before the investment or borrowing, and it cannot be changed, whereas the payment or receipt cycle of regular interest is flexible in nature and can be changed at any time as per mutual decision.
+Int is constant and decided before the investment or borrowing, and it cannot be changed.
+In contrast, the payment or receipt cycle of common interest is flexible and can be changed at any time per mutual decision.

 - Acc.
-Int is recorded as per the accrual accounting system, i.e. on a due basis, whereas the regular interest is recorded on a per receipt basis.
+Int is recorded per the accrual accounting system, i.e., on a due basis, whereas the regular interest is recorded on a receipt basis.

 This is a guide to Accrued Interest.
 Here we also discuss the definition and accrued interest on bonds along with different examples.
 You may also have a look at the following articles to learn more –